jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 ### Which Approach is Best?

-If the state of your server needs to be periodically updated on a schedule (e.g a Cache), then setting things up with timeouts makes sense.
+If the state of your server needs to be periodically updated on a schedule (e.g a Cache), then setting things up with timeouts might be the way to go.

-If the state of your server is expensive, but will only need to be set once, then the second approach would probably be clearer.
+For everything else, the second approach is probably best.

+You'll see several variations of these techniques in open source projects if you hunt for them (see the links below).

+You don't have to use them yourself, but it can save you time if you kow how to spot them.

 ## Closing

-Here are some examples of handle_info that you might be interested in:
+Here are some relevant examples of handle_info that you might be interested in:

 - <a href="https://github.com/undeadlabs/discovery/blob/master/lib/discovery/heartbeat.ex#L60-L68">heartbeat.ex in Discovery</a>
 - <a href="https://github.com/aetrion/erl-dns/blob/master/src/erldns_storage.erl#L67-L73">erldns_stroage.erl in erl-dns<a>